 It is part of what is known as Business Intelligence (BI).
 But let’s talk about our specific scenario trying to get more people to know a brand.

 When we look at traditional ways of gathering and analyzing data, the scope is always a little superficial compared with what is possible today.
-Age, income, some cultural preferences, basic habits.
-What if we could go way deeper in that knowledge?
+Age, income, some cultural preferences, and basic habits.
+What if we could go way deeper into that knowledge?

-You have more consistent, richer KPI’s that helps you make proactive decisions and to create even more relevant buyer personas.
+You have more consistent, richer KPIs that help you make proactive decisions and to create even more relevant buyer personas.

 That way, the audience becomes more predictable, as the paths you need to choose to reach them.

 Think about each little decision you have to make when elaborating a Marketing plan and how you could make this process easier if you had more insights into them and a projection of what happens when choosing each scenario.